articleIcon-icon

 Are there any protections for contractors?

-In Spain, contractors who receive at least 75% of their income from a single client are entitled to employee benefits.
+• Spain: Contractors who receive at least 75% of their income from a single client are entitled to employee benefits.
+They must register as a TRADE (Economically Dependent Self-Employed Worker)

-How can workers report a business for misclassification?
+How do workers report a business for misclassification?

-In the UK, individuals can contact Acas or Citizens Advice for information and support.
+For example, in the UK, individuals can contact Acas or Citizens Advice for information and support.
 The government website encourages individuals to first speak with the hiring company to resolve the dispute.
-If both parties disagree, the worker can make a claim to the Employment Tribunal.
+If both parties still disagree, the worker can make a claim to the Employment Tribunal.

 Our teams really like Deel.
 It has made it a lot easier on both sides.
 Now we can have reports of exactly what we’ve been paying our contractors on Deel Contractor of Record, and they get to see the history of their payments in one place instead of having to dig through email.
 It also simplifies payments for the Accounts Payable teams, as they can make all the payments all at once to both Employees hired through EOR and contractors hired with Contractor of Record.